 Why Rolling Stone Charlie Watts never had a drum kit at home

-The world was loving the late Stones drummer playing "air drums" at the One World show last year - but there's a valid reason why he didn't have a real set.
+The world was loving the late Stones drummer playing "air drums" during lockdown - but there's a valid reason why he didn't have a real set.

 He was a unique character - and the world was delighted when the band performed a classic hit for the One World: Together At Home gig during the lockdown in April 2020.

 Performing individually from their own homes via webcam, the veteran band played their 1969 classic You Can't Always Get What You Want.